peymanrasouli/CARE/README.md

 ```

 # Explaining instances
-1- To explain a particular instance using CARE run:
+1- To explain a particular instance using CARE, run:
 ```
 python main.py
 ```
-2- To simultaneously explain a particular instance using CARE, CFPrototype, DiCE, and CERTIFAI run:
+2- To simultaneously explain a particular instance using CARE, CFPrototype, DiCE, and CERTIFAI, run:
 ```
 python care_cfprototype_dice_certifai.py
 ```